quanterall/HaskellMaterials/basics/08-streaming.md

     - [`sourceFile{,BS}`](#sourcefile{bs})

 Sometimes we want to stream values and are unable to accomplish this with lists or other data structures.
 For these situations we want to use something more explicitly made for streaming.
+In general when we want to do something effectful with a collection of values and collect the results, we'll want streaming behavior.
+As long as a problem is appropriate for it they also provide a way of solving issues that is reminiscent of the pipelines we saw in chapter 1.

 ## `Conduit`